 The COVID-19 pandemic has seen a rise in purchase and use of disinfectants, bleach, and other cleaning supplies.
 The Centers for Disease Control and Prevention reported on April 20, 20205, a 20 percent increase in calls to Poison Control from the same time period last year related to disinfectant and cleaners.
 These chemicals, in any form, are for surface cleaning ONLY and should NOT be ingested or injected into the body as an attempt to treat COVID-19.
 They should be kept away from children and pets.
 They are hazardous to your health causing pain and irritation in the mouth and throat; pain and possible burns in the esophagus and stomach; vomiting; permanent damage to your gastrointestinal tract and internal organs; and potential death.
 If accidental ingestion does happen, contact Poison Control immediately at 1-800-222-1222.

-Dr. Duane J. Taylor provides an overview of the ways ENT practices have adapted to provide treatment during the COVID-19 pandemic.
+Dr. Duane J. Taylor gives an overview of how ENT practices have adapted to provide treatment during the COVID-19 pandemic.

 The information on ENThealth.org is provided solely for educational purposes and does not represent medical advice, nor is it a substitute for seeking professional medical care.